 - Direct observation of patient encounters

 - Review of patient records

-- Collective evaluation by attending staff
+- Collective evaluation by attending staff.

 - Case discussion with the student

 - Conference participation

 - Written examinations

-Each on-campus patient care session will generate a student evaluation.
+Each on-campus patient care session will necessitate the generation of a student evaluation.
 It is the student's responsibility to generate the evaluation by utilizing Meditrek to appropriately log all patients examined or observed in a clinic session.
 Policies within an individual service, which indicate specific student responsibility in the evaluation process, must be followed.

-Students will have the opportunity to schedule a mid-quarter review meeting with a member of the service faculty.
+Students will have the chance to schedule a mid-quarter review meeting with a service faculty member.
 Student strengths and weaknesses will be discussed, along with any recommended remediation plan.
-A written summary will be provided to the student at their request.
-Any student who is not performing at a passing level or is in danger of not passing as evidenced by performance at the mid-quarter, will also be contacted by the appropriate Clinical Education Coordinator.
+A written summary will be available to the student through Meditrek.
+Any student who is not performing at a passing level or is in danger of not passing as evidenced by performance at the mid-quarter, will also be referred to the appropriate Education Coordinator.
+Upon notification of unsatisfactory progress, the student should communicate with the appropriate Educational Coordinator immediately to discuss deficient areas and to develop plans for enhancement.

-Students will receive official communication via the student's @eyedoc.ico.edu e-mail account and/or their on-campus mailbox.
-It is the student's personal responsibility to check these communication sources for information, particularly toward the end of the quarter when final grade and academic status notifications are distributed.
-Additionally, increasing amounts of information, including access to grades, are available by logging-in to student's personal accounts on the campus portal at sakai.ico.edu.
+Students will receive official communication via the student's @eyedoc.ico.edu e-mail account.
+It is the student's personal responsibility to check this communication source for information, particularly toward the end of the quarter when final grade and academic status notifications are distributed.
+Additionally, increasing amounts of information, including access to grades, are available by logging-in to student's personal accounts on the campus Brightspace portal at https://learn.ico.edu/d2l/login

-It should be noted, however, that a failing final grade might still result without such notice, as in the situation where a student's performance during the second half of the quarter has fallen below the minimally acceptable level.
+An unsatisfactory Final Evaluation may still result without such notice, as in the situation where a student's performance during the second half of the quarter has fallen below the minimally acceptable level.
 It is important for students to remember that expectations of their clinical performance increase continuously as they progress through the clinical program.
-For example, a student's performance which may have been considered minimally satisfactory at a mid-quarter evaluation, could, if not improved, be assessed as unsatisfactory later in the same quarter and conceivably lead to failure of a rotation.

-Upon notification of unsatisfactory progress, the student should contact the appropriate Educational Coordinator and Service/Externship Chief immediately to discuss deficient areas and to develop plans for remediation.
-It is the student's responsibility to schedule this meeting with the appropriate Service Chief.
+For example, a student's performance, which may have been considered minimally satisfactory at a midquarter evaluation, could, if not improved, be assessed as unsatisfactory later in the same quarter and conceivably lead to failure of a clinic rotation.
+Upon notification of an unsatisfactory Final Evaluation, pending the SPC process, a student is required to enroll in clinical enhancement.
+The student should communicate with the appropriate Educational Coordinator immediately to discuss plans for remediation.

-The Service Chief will make recommendations for remediation.
-The Service Chief is available to facilitate implementation of remedial recommendations.
+The Educational Coordinator is available to facilitate the implementation of enhancement and remediation recommendations.
 It is ultimately the student's responsibility to seek faculty assistance to remediate deficiencies.
-Recommendations for remediation may include, but are not limited to:
+Recommendations for enhancement may include, but are not limited to:

-Clinical tutorials
+- Clinical tutorials

 - Case discussion groups

 - Patient care observations

-- Assigned readings
+- Assigned readings.